MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

          - SMTP - Used by POP and IMAP client's to send email messages.
          - Autodiscover - Used by Outlook and EAS clients to find and connect to mailboxes in Exchange Online.
          - Exchange Online PowerShell - Used to connect to Exchange Online with remote PowerShell.
 If you block Basic authentication for Exchange Online PowerShell, you need to use the Exchange Online PowerShell Module to connect.
 For instructions, see [Connect to Exchange Online PowerShell using multifactor authentication](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell).
-         - Exchange Web Services (EWS) - A programming interface that's used by Outlook, Outlook for Mac, and third-party apps.
+         - Exchange Web Services (EWS) - A programming interface used by Outlook, Outlook for Mac, and third-party apps.
          - IMAP4 - Used by IMAP email clients.
          - MAPI over HTTP (MAPI/HTTP) - Used by Outlook 2010 and later.
          - Offline Address Book (OAB) - A copy of address list collections that are downloaded and used by Outlook.